Doctoral Award in

 Strategic Human Resources Management

-Doctoral Award is equivalent to the Doctoral level and could transfer 20 credits and full tuition fees to Doctoral programs of University Partners.
+Doctoral Award could transfer 20 credits and 50% tuition fees to Doctoral programs of UKeU and/or Partner University.

 Doctoral Award in Strategic Human Resource Management

-Could transfer 20 credits and full tuition fee to the Master of Doctor of Business Administration (DBA) or PhD of University Partners.
+Could transfer 20 credits and 50% tuition fee to the Doctor of Business Administration (DBA) or PhD of SIMI Swiss.

 Leaning Outcomes: